Phaseolus vulgaris: Distribution

 Wild P. vulgaris is native to the Americas.
-It was originally assumed that it had been domesticated separately in Mesoamerica and in the southern Andes region some 8 000 years ago, giving the domesticated bean two gene pools.
+It was domesticated separately in Mesoamerica and in the southern Andes region some 8 000 years ago, giving the domesticated bean two gene pools.

 Beans, squash, and maize (corn) are the three Mesoamerican crops that constitute the "Three Sisters", central to indigenous American agriculture.

 The common bean arrived in Europe as part of the Columbian exchange.
+It is now grown on every continent except Antarctica.

+Ecology

+Like most members of Fabaceae, common beans acquire the nitrogen they require through an association with rhizobia, which are nitrogen-fixing bacteria.

 Cultivation

 Good commercial yield in favorable environments under irrigation is 6 to 8 short ton/ha fresh and 1.5 to 2 short ton/ha dry seed.

 Cultivars and varieties

 Archeologists found large-seeded varieties of the domesticated bean in the highlands of Peru, dating to 2300 BC, and spreading to the coastal regions by around 500 BC.
 Small-seeded varieties were found in sites in Mexico, dating to 300 BC, which then spread north and east of the Mississippi River by 1000 AD.

 Many well-known bean cultivars and varieties belong to this species, and the list below is in no way exhaustive.
 Both bush and running (pole) cultivars/varieties exist.
 The colors and shapes of pods and seeds vary over a wide range.